-Inappropriate behavior LVL 1 LVL 2 LVL 3 LVL 4 LVL 5 School Police Informed Possession of Dangerous Objects Not For Any Reasonable Use to Student At School 606 A Brings, possesses, and/or uses a weapon, incendiary (matches or lighter), explosive or other object that is readily dangerous or can be used as a weapon and is not of any reasonable use to the student at school that caused the other student to sustain more than de minimis physical injuries that require more than minor medical attention or more than de minimis professional treatment or counseling. • • • • • • B Uses, distributes, and/or sells an object that can be used as a weapon, explosive, or other dangerous object that caused the other student to sustain more than de minimis physical injuries that require more than minor medical attention or more than de minimis professional treatment or counseling. • C Mandatory referral to the police or juvenile system for any student who brings or possesses a gun at school (must be expelled for no less than one [1] calendar year under Federal Gun Free Schools Act) • • Robbery/Theft 607 A Taking from another money or property by force or intimidation B Less than \$1000 C Greater than \$1000 (it is recommended that police not be contacted for students Sexually Based Infraction 701 A Student who engages in sexual harassment (e.g., unwelcome sexual advances; request for sexual favors; other inappropriate verbal, written, or physical conduct of a sexual nature) and the other student sustains only de miniumus physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • B Student who engages in sexual harassment (e.g., unwelcome sexual advances; request for sexual favors; other inappropriate verbal, written, or physical conduct of a sexual nature) and the other student sustains more than de minimis physical injuries that require more than minor medical attention or more than minimal professional treatment or counseling. • • C Student who engages in sexual activity or sexual misconduct (e.g., indecent exposure, engaging in sexual activity, etc.) D Forced sexual act Threatening 402 A Threatening or aggressive language or gestures directed toward staff, another adult and/or student B Persistent threatening or aggressive language or gestures directed toward staff, another adult and/or student Trespassing Breaking and entering
+Inappropriate behavior LVL 1 LVL 2 LVL 3 LVL 4 LVL 5 School Police Informed Possession of Dangerous Objects Not For Any Reasonable Use to Student At School 606 A Brings, possesses, and/or uses a weapon, incendiary (matches or lighter), explosive or other object that is readily dangerous or can be used as a weapon and is not of any reasonable use to the student at school that caused the other student to sustain more than de minimis physical injuries that require more than minor medical attention or more than de minimis professional treatment or counseling. • • • • • B Uses, distributes, and/or sells an object that can be used as a weapon, explosive, or other dangerous object that caused the other student to sustain more than de minimis physical injuries that require more than minor medical attention or more than de minimis professional treatment or counseling. • • • • C Mandatory referral to the police or juvenile system for any student who brings or possesses a gun at school (must be expelled for no less than one [1] calendar year under Federal Gun Free Schools Act) • • D Brandishing a gun, knife or anything resembling thereof while in a Friendship PCS sponsored virtual learning space.
+Robbery/Theft 607 A Taking from another money or property by force or intimidation B Less than \$1000 C Greater than \$1000 (it is recommended that police not be contacted for students Sexually Based Infraction 701 A Student who engages in sexual harassment (e.g., unwelcome sexual advances; request for sexual favors; other inappropriate verbal, written, or physical conduct of a sexual nature) and the other student sustains only de miniumus physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Student who engages in sexual harassment (e.g., unwelcome sexual advances; request for sexual favors; other inappropriate verbal, written, or physical conduct of a sexual nature) and the other student sustains more than de minimis physical injuries that require more than minor medical attention or more than minimal professional treatment or counseling. • • • • C Student who engages in sexual activity or sexual misconduct (e.g., indecent exposure, engaging in sexual activity, etc.) • D Forced sexual act E Using Friendship technology and/or network to share, record or display inappropriate sexually based content.
+Threatening 402 A Threatening or aggressive language or gestures directed toward staff, another adult and/or student B Persistent threatening or aggressive language or gestures directed toward staff, another adult and/or student Trespassing Breaking and entering